Beatriz Argimón: Political career

 Beatriz Argimón began her political activism at the age of 17 during the dictatorship.
 Four months after graduating from college, she was a candidate for Edila de Montevideo (member of the legislature of the capital) in the 1989 election.

-During Luis Alberto Lacalle administration, she served as head of the National Institute of Minors.
+During Luis Alberto Lacalle's administration, she served as head of the National Institute of Minors.
 Together with the then first lady Julia Pou, Argimón founded the group "Acción Comunitaria", and was elected National Representative for Montevideo for the 45th Legislature (2000-2005) in the 1999 election.
-Later she joined the Wilsonist Current, being reelected to the position for the 46th Legislature (2005-2010).
+Later she joined the Wilsonist Current, being reelected to the position of the 46th Legislature (2005-2010).
 She became the first woman reelected consecutively in the history of the National Party.

 In the course of 2007, Argimón declared herself independent within the PN.
-In the 2009 presidential primaries she presented her own ballot (List 2018) and endorsed Jorge Larrañaga for president.
+In the 2009 presidential primaries, she presented her own ballot (list 2018) and endorsed Jorge Larrañaga for president.
 In the 2014 primaries, she endorsed Luis Lacalle Pou for president, having served as one of his alternates in the Senate.

 On April 16, 2018, she took office as President of the National Party, being the first woman to hold the position in the 182-year history of the party.
-She succeeded Luis Alberto Héber and stated "we must respect the times that each institution and each party have to make decisions of these characteristics."
+She succeeded Luis Alberto Héber and stated, "We must respect the times that each institution and each party have to make decisions of these characteristics."
 She remained in office until March 2020 because at that time she assumed the vice-presidency of the Republic.

-Vice presidency (2020–present)
+Vice presidency

 In the 2019 presidential primaries, Luis Lacalle Pou won by 53% of the votes, and named Argimón as his vice presidential running mate for the October general election.

-Following the election of Lacalle Pou as President of Uruguay in the 2019 election, Argimón assumed office as vice president of the Uruguay on March 1, 2020.
-She is the Uruguay's first female vice president elected.
-On Saturday, November 30, in her first speech as vice president-elect, Argimón reaffirmed her commitment to the fight for gender equality.
+Following the election of Lacalle Pou as President of Uruguay in the 2019 election, Argimón assumed office as vice president of Uruguay on 1 March 2020, becoming the first female vice president to be elected.
+On November 30, in her first speech as vice president-elect, Argimón reaffirmed her commitment to the fight for gender equality.
 She was sworn in before the General Assembly on March 1, 2020.